lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Conclusions

-Further updates of the package will include the possibility to deal with multivariate responses, as well as with binary or ordinal responses.
-The inclusion of observed covariates on the latent layer of the model represents a further extension we aim at working on.
+{Further updates of the package will include the possibility to deal with multivariate responses in the spirit of \cite{Alfo2021}.
+Here, outcome-specific random coefficients are considered to model the unobserved heterogeneity characterizing each response variable.
+The corresponding multivariate distribution is left unspecified and estimated directly from the data.
+This proposal can be extended to the TV setting, as well as, to the mixed one (based on both TC and TV random coefficients) and implemented in the package.
+The inclusion of observed covariates on the latent layer of the model (as in mixtures of experts models) represents a further extension we aim at working on. }